cgie/dotfiles-1/docs/chef_solo_notes.md

 This all ways will give you the same value from `app.web_dir` attribute.

 As you can see in recipe code we created 3 directories, created new config for nginx, enabled this config by “nginx_site” helper (this helper automatically reload nginx) and put “index.html” into server directory.
-After launch command “vagrant provision” you should see this in your browser by url “http://localhost:8085/”:
+After launch command `vagrant provision` you should see this in your browser by url “http://localhost:8085/”:

 > nginx

 > Ruby Power!

 As you can see in our recipe we created 3 directories by 3 command.
 Better DRY this code.
 But how to do this?
 Simple!
 This is all Ruby code, so you can use it to do your recipe more powerful (and beautiful, of course):